We are currently experiencing high call volumes with longer than usual wait times.

-Witness the best of Eastern Canada while exploring Quebec, New Brunswick, Prince Edward Island, and Nova Scotia, including a phenomenal overnight rail journey.
-Enjoy a guided tour of Montreal before heading to Quebec City, stopping for a delicious all-you-can-eat welcome dinner at an authentic sugar shack along the way.
-Here, the UNESCO World Heritage Site will transport you to Europe with rich French culture and cobblestone streets.
-We board VIA Rail’s The Ocean and travel overnight in first-class Sleeper Plus cars to Prince Edward Island, where we visit Green Gables Heritage Place, and attend a stage performance at the Confederation Center of the Arts.
-Ride along The Cabot Trail, one of North America’s most scenic drives, then tour Halifax, and learn more about the Indigenous people of the Canadian Maritimes.
+Discover the best of Eastern Canada while exploring Quebec, New Brunswick, Prince Edward Island, and Nova Scotia, including a delightful overnight rail journey.
+Enjoy a guided tour of Montreal before heading to Quebec City, stopping for a delicious all-you-can-eat dinner at an authentic sugar shack along the way.
+Here, the UNESCO World Heritage Site transports us to Europe with rich French culture and cobblestone streets.
+We board VIA Rail’s The Ocean and travel overnight in first-class Sleeper Plus cars to Prince Edward Island, where we visit Green Gables Heritage Place and attend a performance at the Confederation Center of the Arts.
+Take in spectacular vistas along The Cabot Trail, one of North America’s most scenic drives, then tour Halifax, and learn more about the Indigenous people of the Canadian Maritimes.
 Our journey concludes in Peggy’s Cove with a visit to its iconic lighthouse, nestled along the Atlantic Coast, and a lobster Farewell Dinner to celebrate our adventures.

 You can earn a $100 Travel Show Credit good for your next trip with Holiday Vacations by simply clicking the photo to watch the online travel show!
 The show is about 10 minutes long and at the end, you'll have the ability to submit your contact information and receive a travel credit which can be applied to this or any Holiday Vacations tour.
 Get started now!

 June 20th, 2024 - June 30th, 2024

 We begin our tour of Canada with a relaxing flight to Montreal.